graydonhope/Digit-Recognition/README.md

 Which gives:
 ![image](https://user-images.githubusercontent.com/41659296/53733717-dfd30d80-3e4f-11e9-8751-4d6449888adb.png)

-The gradient check is used for a few test values, then turned off as it is computationally inefficient.
+The gradient check is used for a few test values, confirms the backpropagation algorithm implementation is correct, then turns off as it is computationally inefficient.

 This implementation then uses fmincg to learn the parameter values.